evriinsight/docker-oracle-setup/README.md

 When running ORDS containers for the first time they'll run in the foreground as the `-d` (`detached`) option was not provided (see [Docker documentation](https://docs.docker.com/engine/reference/run/#detached--d) for more info on this option).
 It's good to have it run in the foreground as it's easy to spot any issues with ORDS connecting to the database.

 To stop stop the container hit `ctrl+c`.
-To restart the ORDS container run `docker start ords-1810`.
+To restart the ORDS container run `docker start ords`.

 ## Useful Commands